AlexJones0/obfusCate/README.md

-[//]: # (Hello!
-This README.md documentation file is a Markdown file, and so if you're reading this,)
+[//]: # (This README.md documentation file is a Markdown file, and so if you're reading this, you)
-[//]: # (you aren't reading it in the intended way!
-It's probably still readable but some parts are)
+[//]: # (aren't reading it in the intended way!
+It's probably still readable but some parts are just)
-[//]: # (just going to look a lot like code.
+[//]: # (going to look a lot like code.
 Ideally, you should use a markdown renderer to view the)
-[//]: # (intended contents of this file, for example using an applicable virtual studio code extension.)
+[//]: # (intended contents of this file, for example using an applicable Visual Studio Code extension.)

 ***<img src="app/graphics/icons/logo.png" width="40" height="40"></img> obfusCate*: An automated, approachable C source-to-source obfuscator**
 ===============